Engineering at F&M

 As long as F&M students complete the pre-engineering coursework required for admission to their dual degree program of choice, they are not constrained in their choice of major while at F&M. Past applicants for the dual degree programs have majored in Computer Science, Biology, Chemistry, Mathematics, English-Creative Writing, Art History, Physics, and Business, Organizations & Society.

 Students contemplating the dual degree option should meet with F&M's Engineering Professions Adviser, Beth Throne, J.D.
 '95, to learn more about and begin the pre-requisite F&M coursework for their engineering major of interest no later than their first year if they are considering applying in their junior year, or no later than the first semester of their sophomore year if they are considering applying in their senior year.
+Click here to make an appointment with Ms. Throne.

 Financial Aid Considerations